eclipse/xtext/xtext-website/documentation/310_web_integration.md

 });
 ```

 The following functions are available, provided that the respective services are enabled and supported by the employed editor library.
 All functions return a _promise_ that is eventually resolved to the requested data.
+Furthermore, all these functions can be supplied with an `options` parameter to override some of the options declared when the editor was built.

  * `getContentAssist()`
    Returns the content assist proposals in the format explained in the [section below](#content-assist).